VERIFY BEFORE RELYING

 Trap wording gets easier when you practice it on purpose.

-Pass Florida is exam prep only: 1,002 Florida-specific questions, 19 diagnostics, six modes, Math Coach, Trap Library, offline access, optional sync, and lifetime updates. $39.99 once.
+Pass Florida is exam prep only: 1,002 Florida-specific questions, a 19-topic diagnostic, six modes, Math Coach, Trap Library, Confidence Calibration, offline access, optional sync, and lifetime updates. $39.99 once.
 No subscription.
 No copied exam questions.

 If wording is costing you points Read this next